CameronBeebe/scipfs/ROADMAP.md

 ---

-## Phase 3: Advanced Features & Ecosystem Maturity
+## Phase 3: Advanced Features, Data Management & Ecosystem Maturity

-**Priority:** Medium-Low - Explore once core content intelligence and key integrations are solid
+**Priority:** Medium-Low (for new features), but some Data Management aspects from here might be pulled earlier.
 **Overall Feasibility:** Medium - Features here are more complex or rely on a larger user base

 ### 3.1.
 Vector Embeddings for Scalable Semantic Search